KokoScripts/AWS-Web-Project/README.md

 # AWS-Web-Project
 Designing and building a simple web application from scratch on AWS using five different services - Amplify, Lambda, IAM, API Gateway and DynamoDB.

-Here is a step-by-step on how I built a full web app on AWS - [Tutorial by Tiny Tech Tutorials](https://youtu.be/7m_q1ldzw0U?si=-u2LWjtARnRJilov)
+Here is a step-by-step on how I designed and built a full web app on AWS by following [Tutorial by Tiny Tech Tutorials](https://youtu.be/7m_q1ldzw0U?si=-u2LWjtARnRJilov)

 ### Requirements
 - AWS account
 - Text editor (e.g Notepad, VSCode, or anyone you are familiar with)
-- Basic kinowledge of AWS
+- Basic knowledge of AWS

 ### Level
 Beginner